Shyam-Has-Your-Anomaly-Mitigated/irc/README.md

 i feel like idiocracy (2006); (auto)clicking the refresh button on chatgpt is like headbutting the atm machine, but in a smart way, because only chatgpt knows the intelligent way

 @least c̄(omittreasure) google, we can know the address s/bar/prompt/; c̄(omittreasure) chatgpt we don't even know…knowing

+...

+killer sudoku, the movie; play 'til you die the end, sudoku death; it all adds up